lucijahajdu/rock-paper-scissors-lizard-spock-game/README.md

  ![Footer](/assets/images/footer.png)

 ### Fixed bugs ###
 Class name in the HTML and Javascript(in score area) were not the same and code was showing the error.
-When realised it was correcter.
+The bug was corrected and resolved.
 ### Supported screens and browsers ###
-This website is suported in Google Chrome,Firefox and Microsoft Edge.
+This website was tested in the following browsers: Google Chrome, Firefox and Microsoft Edge.
 The website is responsive to multiple screen sizes.

 ## Deployment ##